doublejman76/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby/C2_Ruby-part-1.md

 ## Part 4
 ```

 - replace each <em>INSERT DEFINITION HERE</em> with the correct definition in your own words.
-Using external resources are recommended.
-However, plagiarism is not tolerated at Code Labs. <br>
+Using external resources are recommended.<br>

 **Exercise 1.1: Print to the console** <br>
 Create a ruby file called exercise-1.1.rb.